There's a difference between being an expert and being seen as an expert.

 You don't have to be a genius to help someone.

-How to be seen as an expert
+How to become known as an expert

 When people see your face or hear your name, something comes to their mind about you.
 It may be wrong, or it may be right, but their perception is their reality.